CallJCW/phoenix-full-stack-work-sample/notes.md

 - Had to flip the releases query in Fly.Client.fetch_app/1 from last: 5 to first: 5.
 Not sure if the ordering changed in GraphQL.
 Should follow up to ensure that there is a consistent ordering now coming back from the query.
 If not, we can add an order by clause on the nodes.version or nodes.createdAt

 ## Future Work
-- Tests: ensure index app list and show app details are correct, app creation/destruction, org membership changes
+- Tests: ensure index app list and show app details are correct, ensure the pages properly update on app creation/destruction and org membership changes
 - periodically.ex @work_interval value should come from environmental variable to make it easy to tune for performance and load
 - Currently the show page Deployment Status causes awkwardness with the Timeline on wide screens, consider removing it entirely when Deployment Status is null
 - Consider adding flyctl apps functionality buttons: scale, destroy, move org, restart, suspend, resume